 HOLY COW!
 That's a lot of companies!
 So which one should we choose from?

 Well, this debate is similar to guns.
-I cannot tell you which brand will be best for you, but I can drop a few names to help point you in the right direction.
+I cannot tell you which lock pick manufacturer will be best for you, but I can drop a few names to help point you in the right direction.

 Peterson International is a step up from HPC and Southord, but quality and ability is still a matter of preference.
 Peterson offers tools in spring steel that is nickel-plated, but this brand is specifically known for its "Government Steel" lock picks.
 Those start at around $8 per pick and cost as much as $15 per pick!!